red-blox/zap/docs/config/types.md

 # Types

+Zap supports a large number of complex types

 ## Numbers

 There are there types of numbers in zap, unsigned (`u`), signed (`i`), and floats (`f`).
 Each number has a limit, in relation to the amount of bytes (space) the number utilises.